 The Scholarship Committee oversees and promotes the Association's scholarship program.
-The Committee held two meetings in 2023.
+The Committee held two meetings in 2024.
 The Committee consists of three directors and three Association employees.

 Students submit applications online.
 Scholarship candidates are evaluated on their academic aptitude, vocational promise, personal attributes, and proven leadership.
 Association employees determine the finalists and the Scholarship Committee directors determine who will receive the grand prize.
-In 2023, we provided eighteen \$1,500 scholarships to graduating high school seniors in our territory.
-Two grand prize recipients were awarded an additional \$1,000 scholarship.
-In 2023, two \$2,500 YBS scholarships were awarded to a college junior with the intent to pursue a farming, ranching, or agricultural career.

-For 2024, we are awarding a total of \$48,500 in scholarships for the Fall 2024 semester.
-The Association will award twenty-six \$1,500 scholarships and one exceptional individual will be awarded an additional \$1,000 scholarship.
-In 2024, two \$2,500 YBS scholarships will be awarded to college juniors passionate about pursuing careers in farming, ranching, or agriculture.
-In addition, we established a \$3,500 scholarship in honor of our esteemed board member, Gary Pautler, who served on the Board for 27 years.
+For 2024, we awarded a total of \$49,000 in scholarships for the Fall 2024 semester.
+The Association awarded twenty-six \$1,500 scholarships and one individual received the Bio Star Award of \$2,500.
+Two \$2,500 YBS scholarships were awarded to college students passionate about pursuing careers in farming, ranching, or agriculture.
+In addition, we established a \$2,500 scholarship in honor of our esteemed board member, Gary Pautler, who served on the Board for 27 years.